JEPSEN

 We first encountered this behavior in the queue workload, where it manifested as write loss during a variety of faults, both with Bufstream and Kafka.
 We designed the abort workload to follow up and found that even in healthy clusters, aborts led to unpredictable outcomes.
 For instance, here are results from a five-minute abort test with no fault injection.
 Most pairs of transactions advanced to later offsets, but some rewound to earlier ones.
 Some rewound to the start of the transaction, and others rewound even further.
 All rewinds were associated with a rebalance event, and all advances had no rebalances.

-:advance :none] 17048,
+{[:advance :none] 17048,

-{[:rewind-further :rebalance] 1745,
+[:rewind-further :rebalance] 1745,

-[:rewind :rebalance] 476} [
+[:rewind :rebalance] 476}

-.
+For example, process 0, interacting with topic-partition t374, aborted a transaction which polled records 12 through 14.
 Then it went on to poll and commit later records.
-Offsets 12 through 17 were effectively lost.12
+Offsets 12 through 17 were effectively lost.11

-:process 0,
+{:process 0,

 :f :poll,